Pre-Congress Workshops

 The Fundamentals of Quantitative In-Situ liquid and In-situ Gas EM

-Session chairs: Taylor Woehl and Marc-George Willinger
+Scientific Organisers: Taylor Woehl and Marc-Georg Willinger

 In situ electron microscopy has emerged as a powerful tool for observing nanoscale materials in their native liquid and gas environments.
 Catalysts and electrocatalysts can be observed in their active state during heterogeneous reactions.
 In situ electron microscopy can capture how colloidal nanoparticles and polymers self-assemble into functional nanostructures.
 While phenomenological experiments aim at simply visualizing these nanoscale dynamics have become more common place, quantification of in situ electron microscopy results remains a significant challenge.
 This workshop brings together leaders from the in situ electron microscopy community to provide tutorial lessons on experimental design of in situ electron microscopy experiments aimed at obtaining quantitative data.
 Topics of discussion will include dose rate control, liquid flow, temperature control and measurement, simulations of electron beam-sample interactions (e.g., radiolysis, electron beam charging), fitting mathematical models to in situ electron microscopy data, and quantitative image analysis.
 Specific examples of these methods will be presented, including electrocatalysis, nanomaterial synthesis, catalyst dynamics, and aerosol systems.